borzari/CMSSW_SPRACE_2018/README.md

 In this branch i'll include some commands really importants in Linux, SSH, Vi or Vim and Github.

 ## Linux
 Linux is an operating system.
 An operating system is software that manages all of the hardware resources associated with your desktop or laptop.
 To put it simply – the operating system manages the communication between your software and your hardware.
-Without the operating system (often referred to as the “OS”), the software wouldn’t function.

-Some important commands:
+#### Important commands:

 - `pwd`, shows the folder as you stay.
 E. g. `/home/user/Desktop`